Chef Quits Over Vegan Menu At Prince William’s Earthshot Prize Ceremony

 According to The New York Times, Jennings said asking him to prepare a meat-free menu was like ”asking Iron Maiden to play jazz.”
 He added that requesting vegan dishes also demonstrated a “lack of respect” for Brazil’s culinary tradition.

 “I have nothing against vegans or British people,” said Jennings.
 “But I don’t want to abandon my culinary mission.”
-La Nación noted that Jennings also said, “I’m worried that the vegan community thinks I criticize it.
+La Nación reported that Jennings also said, “I’m worried that the vegan community thinks I criticize it.
 It’s not.
 I only defend my roots.”

 Read more: These Are The Most Vegan-Friendly Areas In Latin America